biicode/docs/c++/commands/find.rst

 .. _bii_find_command:

-``bii find``: find your external dependencies
+**bii find**: find your external dependencies
 =============================================

-This commands allows you to retrieve any code dependencies from the biicode servers.
-The client analyzes your code, and find missing dependencies that cannot be resolved searching in your project contents.
-The client then communicates with the biicode server and tries to find code that is missing in your project, and retrieves the best matching version according with your :ref:`policies<policies>`.
+Retrieve any code dependencies from biicode's servers.

+Biicode analyzes your code, and finds missing dependencies that cannot be resolved searching in your project contents.
+After that, biicode tries to find the code you need in our serves, and retrieves the best matching version according with your :ref:`policies.bii<policies>`.

 .. code-block:: bash